Service set (802.11 network): Independent

 An independent BSS (IBSS), or ad hoc network, is created by peer devices among themselves without network infrastructure.
 A temporary network created by a cellular telephone to share its Internet access with other devices is a common example.
 In contrast to the stations in an infrastructure-mode network, the stations in a wireless ad hoc network communicate directly with one another, i.e. without a dependence on a distribution point to relay traffic between them.
 In this form of peer-to-peer wireless networking, the peers form an independent basic service set (IBSS).
 Some of the responsibilities of a distribution point—such as defining network parameters and other "beaconing" functions—are established by the first station in an ad-hoc network.
-But that station does not relay traffic between the other stations; instead, the peers communicate directly with one another.
-Like an infrastructure BSS, an independent-BSS also has a 48-bit MAC-address-like identifier.
-But unlike infrastructure BSS identifiers, independent-BSSs identifiers are not necessarily unique: the individual/group bit of the address is always set to 0 (individual), the universal/local bit of the address is always set to 1 (local), and the remaining 46 bits are randomly generated.
+However, that station does not relay traffic between the other stations; instead, the peers communicate directly with one another.
+Like an infrastructure BSS, an independent BSS also has a 48-bit MAC-address-like identifier.
+But unlike infrastructure BSS identifiers, independent BSS identifiers are not necessarily unique: the individual/group bit of the address is always set to 0 (individual), the universal/local bit of the address is always set to 1 (local), and the remaining 46 bits are randomly generated.

 Mesh

-A mesh basic service set (MBSS) forms a self-contained network of mesh stations that share a mesh profile.
+A mesh basic service set (MBSS) is a self-contained network of mesh stations that share a mesh profile, defined in 802.11s.
 Each node may also be an access point hosting its own basic service set, for example using the mesh BSS to provide Internet access for local users.
-From the point of view of a wireless client, an IEEE 802.11s wireless mesh network appears as a conventional infrastructure mode topology, and is centrally configured as such.
-The formation of the mesh's BSS, as well as wireless traffic management (including path selection and forwarding) is negotiated between the nodes of the mesh infrastructure.
-The mesh's BSS is distinct from the networks (which may also be wireless) used by a mesh's redistribution points to communicate with one another.
+In such a system, the BSS created by the access point is distinct from the mesh network, and a wireless client of that BSS is not part of the MBSS.
+The formation of the mesh BSS, as well as wireless traffic management (including path selection and forwarding) is negotiated between the nodes of the mesh infrastructure.
+The mesh BSS is distinct from the networks (which may also be wireless) used by a mesh's redistribution points to communicate with one another.